 EngageBay has a dedicated support team, an in-depth knowledge base, and demo videos to help streamline CRM implementation at your business.

-You may be able to motivate your team, but what happens when the resistance comes from the top?
+You may be able to motivate your team, but what happens when resistance comes from the top?

 Getting approval from management is one of the biggest challenges of CRM implementation.
-The sales team may think the company would benefit from moving to a fully integrated CRM system, but the C-suite members may need some convincing.
+The sales rep/sales team may think the company would benefit from moving to a fully integrated CRM system, but the C-suite members may need some convincing.

 Ultimately, they’ll have the authority to make it happen, but their concerns about technology, pricing, or huge disruptions to the existing business processes will need to be addressed first.